-Conjunctivitis (pink eye) is an inflammation of the membrane covering the white of the eyes and the underside of the eyelids.
-There are numerous causes of the condition which is relatively common and not serious, although can be very irritating and uncomfortable.
+Conjunctivitis or pink eye is an inflammation of the membrane covering the white of the eyes and the underside of the eyelids.
+There are numerous causes of the condition which is relatively common although not usually serious.

 The treatment given depends on the form of conjunctivitis:

-- Clean the eye area regularly with cotton wool soaked in cooled boiled water to remove any discharge.
+Bacterial Conjunctivitis can be treated with antibiotic drops.
+The eye should be cleaned regularly with cotton wool soaked in cooled boiled water to remove any discharge.

 There are a few simple rules which can help you to avoid contracting conjunctivitis.
 The viral and bacterial forms are contagious and so you should also be careful not to pass it on to anyone else.